eskridgerue/zarf-package-software-factory/README.md

 ## Known Issues

+- If the StorageClass being used is set to `WaitForFirstConsumer` GitLab's HelmRelease will not reconcile until a backup is triggered.
+Run the following command to manually trigger a backup:

+    ```bash
+    kubectl create job -n gitlab --from=cronjob/gitlab-toolbox-backup gitlab-toolbox-backup-manual
+    ```

 - :warning: We do not currently test compatibility from one version to the next.
 The user of this package is expected to first deploy to a test environment when doing upgrades.
 We will start testing upgrade paths as we get closer to a v1.0 release.

 - Twistlock is disabled for now while we determine how we'll automatically enable it and test it when it requires a license key to be present in the values yaml.